maxxiimo/the-front-end-manifesto/appendices.md

 6. [Placeholder Services][Appendix 6]
     :: A roundup of Lorem Ipsum and image placeholder services.

-7. [Feedback Services][Appendix 7]
+7. [Feedback Services and Device Testing][Appendix 7]
-    :: A roundup of UX feedback services.
+    :: A roundup of UX feedback services, and articles on device testing.

 8. [Font Stack Roundup][Appendix 8]
     :: Different font stack combinations, fallbacks, surveys and code.